 He is currently a professor in the Department of Child and Family Studies and the Director of the Applied Behavior Analysis programs at the University of South Florida.
 Dr. Miltenberger is a former President of the Association for Behavior Analysis International, and has served on the Executive Committee of the Florida Association for Behavior Analysis and the Board of Directors of the Society for Advancement of Behavior Analysis.
 He serves or has served on the editorial boards of Journal of Applied Behavior Analysis, Journal of Behavioral Education, Behavioral Interventions, Journal of Positive Behavioral Interventions, and Education and Treatment of Children.

-Dr. Miltenberger also has been an associate editor for Education and Treatment of Children and Behavior Analysis in Practice and a guest associate editor for Journal of Applied Behavior Analysis.
-He is currently the Literature Review Editor for Education and Treatment of Children.
-Dr. Miltenberger's research in applied behavior analysis focuses on teaching safety skills to children and individuals with disabilities, ABA approaches in sports and fitness, analysis and treatment of repetitive behavior disorders, and functional assessment and treatment of problem behaviors.
-He has published 160 journal articles and 34 chapters, has co-edited a text on analysis and treatment of tics and repetitive behavior disorders, and has written a popular behavior modification textbook, now in its fifth edition.
+Dr. Miltenberger also has been the Literature Review Editor for Education and Treatment of Children, an associate editor for Education and Treatment of Children and Behavior Analysis in Practice, and a guest associate editor for Journal of Applied Behavior Analysis.
+Dr. Miltenberger's research in applied behavior analysis focuses on teaching safety skills to children and individuals with disabilities, ABA approaches in health, fitness, and sports, analysis and treatment of repetitive behavior disorders, and functional assessment and treatment of problem behaviors.
+He has published 200 journal articles and chapters, has co-edited a text on analysis and treatment of tics and repetitive behavior disorders, and has written a popular behavior modification textbook, now in its sixth edition.

 Dr. Miltenberger has received a number of awards for his teaching, research, and mentoring.